 Luke Santi Memorial Award for Student Achievement

-Established and funded by Perimeter Institute, this award is presented annually in memory of Luke Santi, who as a high school student demonstrated a passion for research and discovery, earned top marks in his courses, took part in a variety of extracurricular activities, and volunteered his time in service of others.
+Established and funded by Perimeter Institute, this award is presented annually in memory of Luke Santi.
+Luke was a high school student who demonstrated a passion for research and discovery, earned top marks in his courses, took part in a variety of extracurricular activities, and volunteered his time in service of others.

 The student is selected based on a combination of academic merit and non-academic criteria including:

 - Academic success in the last year of secondary studies - a minimum 80% average overall is required as shown in copies of official high school transcripts.

 - Demonstrated passion for physics outside of the normal academic environment (e.g. being a member of a local amateur astronomy club, volunteering with a physics association)